Use trusted assets in AI/BI Genie spaces

 What are trusted assets?

-Trusted assets are user-defined table functions that you can write to answer specific questions that you anticipate from users.
-You can use them to define validated, parameterized SQL functions that act as recipes to answer common questions.
+Trusted assets are predefined functions and example queries meant to provide verified answers to questions that you anticipate from users.
 When a user submits a question that invokes a trusted asset, it’s indicated in the response, adding an extra layer of assurance to the accuracy of the results.

 Sample question answered with a trusted asset.